indigo-dc/synergy-doc/doc/admin.md

 ### Adjust nova notifications

 Make sure that nova notifications are enanbled.
-On the controller node add the following attributes in the _nova.conf_ file and then restart the nova services:
+On the controller and compute nodes add the following attributes in the _nova.conf_ file and then restart the nova services:

 ```
 notify_on_state_change = vm_state